nzoschke/stloop/sections/bootstrapping/slides.md

 ## To raise or better oneself by one's own unaided efforts, in a ludicrously far-fetched or quixotic manner ##

 <p class="notes">
 Talk is about "bootstrap" and "self-hosting" metaphors.
-Originally meant something impossible.
+Originally meant something impossible like perpetual motion machines.
 </p>

 !SLIDE center